 Your First 7 Days on The Clear Edge: Where to Start and What to Build First

-The 7-Day Sprint That Turned $77K Theory into a Working System
+The 7-Day Sprint That Turned a $77K/Month Practice Into a Working Clear Edge OS Foundation

 Brett had been “planning to systematize” his $77K/month consulting practice for 8 months.